 Pemuteran has breathtaking sunrise and sunset, too.
 Approaching the morning, vibrant reds and blues energize people who witness the sunrise.
 There is a wide range of fun activities to enjoy all day.
 With many magnificent attractions, the time will fly very fast while tourists hop from one spot to another.

-As the day ends, pinks and purples will take visitors to relaxing rest in the evening.
-However, there is no nightlife in here.
-But on Sunday afternoon from 5 to 9, Reef Seen’s house band will play western music and Indonesian Reggae hits.
+As the day ends, pinks and purples will take visitors to relax rest in the evening.
+However, there is no nightlife here.
+But on Sunday afternoon from 5 to 9, Reef Seen’s house band will play Western music and Indonesian Reggae hits.
 Visitors can join in a jam.

 There is also an annual festival, Pemuteran Bay Festival that is held in November.
 This year’s rundown is quite packed and starts with a beach clean-up.
-The reef gardening, running and fishing competition are the most anticipated event as well.
+The reef gardening, running, and fishing competitions are the most anticipated event as well.

 And last, the festivities of music performances and local food festivals.
 So, prepare everything when planning to check the festival, lodging might be full.
 Not to mention that the festival is anticipated by the locals too.

-Local foods and drinks are available at warungs on the beach.
-But no nightlife can be found here.
+Local foods and drinks are available at warungs on the beach, but no nightlife here.
 Only, a home band plays once a week in the Reef Seen.
 For divers and travelers, lodging at lower rates near the beach with an AC room starts from Rp250,000.

 There are souvenir stands, a minimarket, bicycle or motor rentals, ATM, and even a money changer along the road in the village.